shlomif/halting-my-real-person-fiction/README.md

 But in the music industry it never happens.
-It will be very preposterous to hear "Why no one will hear The Beatles anymore." and even though [Christina Grimmie](https://en.wikipedia.org/wiki/Christina_Grimmie) was killed (in part due to her own mismanagement) and I was shocked and saddened by that) her songs are still popular and if I now rewrote my screenplay depicting her as a super intelligent female who kicks the ass of the NSA, people will think I am helping keep her legacy alive and rever me for it.
+It will be very preposterous to hear "Why no one will hear The Beatles anymore." and even though [Christina Grimmie](https://en.wikipedia.org/wiki/Christina_Grimmie) was killed (in part due to her own mismanagement), and I was shocked and saddened by that, her songs are still popular and if I now rewrote my screenplay depicting her as a super intelligent and resourceful female who kicks the ass of the NSA, people will think I am helping keep her legacy alive and rever me for it.